jdolan44/congress_data_package/README.md

 ### 3. Data Structure

 All data is tabular. the `congress_data` table has 9,405 rows and 72 columns.
 The `session_data` table has 21 rows and 5 columns.
+More details on each column can be found in the (codebook)[raw_data/codebook.pdf].

 ### 4. Data Issues